 Our legislative priorities articulate the MTA's long-term vision and reflect our shared commitment to public education, fairness for all workers in our communities, and a secure retirement for public-sector employees.

-They call for ending the destructive impact of high-stakes testing, addressing fairness issues for adjunct faculty members, and helping to provide
+Along with legislation addressing the Fund Our Future campaign, the MTA's legislative priorities call for increasing funding for public higher education, ending the destructive impact of high-stakes testing, addressing fairness issues for adjunct faculty members, and helping to provide

 Supporting Our Students